Hubfront/L4D1-L4D2-Votekick-Coop-Versus/README.md

         - Add new line in data/votekick_reason.txt
         - Edit translation file to add new entry similar to "Rusher" in file: translations/l4d_votekick.phrases.txt

+    - data/votekick_ban.txt - list of users you may not want to connect for a given time period.
+Optional.
+Only read/created (if not present) if cvar sm_votekick_use_banfile = 1 (default: 0).

+        * Format: SteamId, Start (Unixtime), Minutes, Self note

+    - data/votekick_ban_lastwrite.txt - timestamp file.
+Optional.
+Only read/created (if not present) if cvar sm_votekick_use_banfile = 1 (default: 0).

 Permissions:

     - by default, vote can be started by player with "k" (StartVote) flag (adjustable).
     - by default, vote can be vetoed or force passed by player with "d" (Ban) flag (adjustable).
-    - ability to set minimum time to allow repeat the vote.
+    - ability to set a minimum time to allow voting to be repeated.
-    - ability to set minimum players count to allow starting the vote.
+    - ability to set a minimum number of players to hold a vote.
     - admins cannot target root admin.
     - non-admins cannot target admins.
     - users with lower immunity level cannot target users with higher level.